 US Airways is asking regulators for permission to exit several code-share agreements as the carrier transitions from the Star Alliance to the Oneworld alliance of its new owner, American Airlines.
 The Phoenix-based carrier told the U.S. Transportation Dept. (DOT) it wants to end its code-share agreements with Singapore Airlines and Air New Zealand, both Star alliance members that the carrier began codesharing with in 2007.
 US Airways wants DOT to let it end the reciprocal code-share ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "US Airways Ends Codeshares With Singapore, Air New Zealand And TACA".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "US Airways Ends Codeshares With Singapore, Air New Zealand And TACA".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.